mathjax/MathJax/docs/source/start.rst

 ***************

-MathJax allows you to include mathematics in your web pages, either using TeX and LaTeX notation, or as MathML, and you can even use both in the same document.
+MathJax allows you to include mathematics in your web pages, either using TeX and LaTeX notation, MathML, or AsciiMath notation, and you can even use all three in the same document.

-There are two ways to access MathJax: the easiest way is to use the copy of MathJax available from our distributed network service at ``cdn.mathjax.org``, but you can also download and install a copy of MathJax on your own server, or for use locally on your own hard disk (with no need for network access).
-Both of these are described below, with links to more detailed explanations.
+There are two ways to access MathJax: the easiest way is to use the copy of MathJax available from our distributed network service at ``cdn.mathjax.org``, but you can also download and install a copy of MathJax on your own server, or use it locally on your own hard disk (with no need for network access).
+All three of these are described below, with links to more detailed explanations.
 This page gives the quickest and easiest ways to get MathJax up and running on your web site, but you may want to read the details in order to customize the setup for your pages.